ucsd-cse231-w21/chocopy-wasm-compiler/proposals/milestone-testing.md

 on the memory management group to produce unit tests for their implementation.

 Given that we only have a week remaining, we only expect to finish class generation and maybe library function calls.
-However, we completed our milestone work unexpectely quickly.
+However, we completed our milestone work unexpectedly quickly.
 If this occurs again, we may be able to work on the other items in the list.
 Otherwise, we leave it to future contributors to extend program generation to more completely test other feature.